harishdasari/WP-Metabox-API-Wrapper-Class/readme.md

 ##WordPress Metabox API Wrapper Class

+_**Note: This is not a WordPress Plugin.
+This is a PHP Library for creating custom metabox option for WordPress themes and plugins.**_

 Add Custom Metaboxes to your post, page and custom post types.
 You just need to define the options and input fields, and this wrapper class will do the rest such as registering metabox, generating input fields and saving post meta etc,.
 I used best security methods while saving post meta fields, such as nonces, user permission checks, validation and data sanitization.